Skip to main content

 Fundación Tropicalia and IDB Invest implemented Mi Ruta, an initiative that equips young women in Miches, Dominican Republic, with skills and confidence to make informed educational and career choices as they prepare to enter the job market.
 Developing local talent is critical to supporting the growth of Miches’ sustainable tourism sector and building resilient communities.

 The Dominican Republic’s tourism industry continues to thrive, driving economic growth and opening pathways for people – especially women – to participate in the job market.
-Mi Ruta stands as a prime example of these efforts, providing young women and girls in Miches with the essential skills needed to shape their personal and professional futures.
+Mi Ruta stands as a prime example of these efforts, providing young women and girls with the essential skills needed to shape their personal and professional futures.

 Building strong communities and generating a talent pipeline are key business needs.
-For this reason, IDB Invest partnered with Fundación Tropicalia and launched Mi Ruta in 2024 to address the educational, emotional, and socioeconomic needs of young women and girls in Miches.
-The program seeks to increase women’s participation in economic activities and expand their access to the labor market.
+For this reason, IDB Invest partnered with Fundación Tropicalia and launched Mi Ruta in 2024 to address the educational, emotional, and socioeconomic needs of young women and girls ages 15 to 18 with essential skills to navigate their professional futures.

 Over 10 weeks, Mi Ruta combined virtual and in-person workshops, training on digital literacy, financial planning, resume writing, interview preparation, as well as personalized mentorship, career exploration, and emotional intelligence training.